davecheney/gogo/README.md

     mkdir $PROJECT
     mkdir $PROJECT/.project

+Inside your `gogo` project, you can use the following targets

     cd $PROJECT
     gogo build $SOME_PACKAGE_OR_COMMAND

+    cd $PROJECT
+    gogo test $SOME_PACKAGE

 `gogo` expects all your source to be in $PROJECT/src in GOPATH format.